zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-chart.md

 ### Chart views

-Chart views are the high-level view type for the chart.
+Chart views are the high-level view type for the chart, as in the following code.

 ```ts
 // Initialize the view.
 This is the code that makes this chart a bar chart.